-Category 1 uses the quantitative information gathered in QRT Part 2.
-For each CSR model in the sample, the quantitative information-including the number of studies coded, the number of studies that were rated as suggestive and conclusive, the percentage of findings in the suggestive and conclusive sources that demonstrated a positive impact, and the average effect size of those significant findings-was mapped onto rubrics to determine if the model should receive a very strong, moderately strong, moderate, limited, zero, or no rating for effects on student achievement.
+Category 1 used the quantitative information gathered in QRT Part 2.
+For each ESP in the sample, the quantitative information-including the number of studies coded, the number of studies that were rated as suggestive or conclusive, the percentage of findings in the suggestive or conclusive studies that demonstrated a positive impact, and the average effect size of those significant findings-was mapped onto rubrics to determine what rating the model should receiveeither very strong, moderately strong, moderate, limited, zero, or no rating-for effects on student achievement.
 Quantitative researchers systematically aggregated results according to the QRT 3 rubric for the overall effect by grade, subject (reading, writing, math, science, and social studies), and diverse student populations (e.g., high poverty, minority, learning disabled and other special needs, and urban and rural students).